-If you have registered for the Annual Meeting at: https://viewproxy.com/gmre/2022/httpe.asp, please refer to your meeting invitation e-mail for your unique join link.
-Please click that link and use the password that was e-mailed to you two days prior to the meeting.
-This will give you access to the Global Medical REIT Inc. 2022 Annual Meeting.
+If you have registered for the Annual Meeting at: https://viewproxy.com/gmre/2023/htype.asp, please refer to your meeting invitation e-mail for your unique join link.
+Please click that link and use the password that will be e-mailed to you two days prior to the Annual Meeting.
+This will give you access to the Global Medical REIT Inc. 2023 Annual Meeting.